srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-Of course, before we can do that we need to open both (image and label) files and read the respective file headers in order to move the read pointer towards the position of the first image / label.
+Of course, before we can read anything we need to open both (image and label) files first and read their respective file headers to move the read pointer towards the position of the first image or label.
 If you're interested in the code for opening the files and reading the file headers check out the project code on Github.
 Since this is not important for the network's image recognition functionality I'll skip it here.

-### Define target output vector
+### Define Target Output Vector

 Next we want to define a binary output vector of the type